NMDimitriou/HyMetaGrowth/README.md

 change these parameters, feel free to modify the variables found in `main.cu` and `simulate.cu`.

-3. The initial conditions (ICs) for the simulation are found in `Calibration_Continuum/IC` directory.
+3. **Initial Conditions.** The initial conditions (ICs) for the simulation are found in `Calibration_Continuum/IC` directory.
 The ICs can be the density profiles at day 0 of the experimental data or your favorite 3D matrix.
 The ICs should be given in binary format.
 In the directory of the ICs you can also include the experimental data for the calibration of the model.
 The ICs and experimental data files should have the same spatial dimensions as your simulation space.
 The experimental data that accompany this code correspond to days 0, 2, 5, 7, 9, 12, 14, with day 0 the IC.

-4. Once you have set the ICs, the experimental data, and the parameters open the `doall_test.sh` file.
+4. **Execution.** Once you have set the ICs, the experimental data, and the parameters open the `doall_test.sh` file.
 This file executes 3 files; the `main_parent` file is responsible for loading and unloading the ICs and experimental data to the shared memory, and the `main` that executes the simulation.
 The `main_parent` file takes the following input format